surma/surma.dev/content/things/webgpu.md

 The size of each dimension of a workgroup size is restricted, but even if x, y and z individually are within the limits, their product ($= x \times y \times z$) might not be, as it has a limit of its own.
 Lastly, you can only have so many workgroups per dimension.

 > **Pro tip:** Don’t spawn the maximum number of threads.
-Despite the GPU being managed by the OS and an underlying scheduler, you may [freeze your entire system a long-running GPU program][frozen tweet].
+Despite the GPU being managed by the OS and an underlying scheduler, you may [freeze your entire system with a long-running GPU program][frozen tweet].

 So what _is_ the right workgroup size?
 It really depends on the semantics you assign the work item coordinates.
 I do realize that this is not really an helpful answer, so I want to give you the same advice that [Corentin] gave me: “Use [a workgroup size of] 64 unless you know what GPU you are targeting or that your workload needs something different.”
 It seems to be a safe number that performs well across many GPUs and allows the GPU scheduler to keep as many EUs as possible busy.